scaleoutsean/solidfire-windows/README.md

 - Loop through all that stuff and look for matches
 - Output
   - Table with a list of SF volumes and any matching Windows volumes and mount points on the Windows host(s)

+Check out the module in SolidFireDbaTools directory which maps SQL instances to SolidFire Volume IDs for an example.

 - `Get-Disk`: filter by `ven_solidfir` in `Path`, then use `UniqueId` to map SolidFire Volumes to Windows disks; part of `Path` value (`{53f56307-b6bf-11d0-94f2-00a0c91efb8b}`) ties Disks to Partitions